sanghyun-son/EDSR-PyTorch/README.md

  **Leaky ReLU and PreLU**

-Here we look at the effects of the activation function, as default activation function we used ReLU(x) = max(x,0) and we compare the performance of of RelU with LeakyReLU and the parametric ReLu, PReLU.
+In task 7 we look at the effects of the activation function, as default activation function we used ReLU(x) = max(x,0) and we compare the performance of of RelU with LeakyReLU and the parametric ReLu, PReLU.

 ![alt-text-1](/figs/leakyrelu.png)![alt-text-2](/figs/prelu.png)